 To cue this model, what happens within the ocean should be emphasised when the goal is to focus people’s attention on marine ecosystems.
 Visual aids that bring attention to the three dimensionality of the ocean are also likely to cue this model productively.”2017’s Framework Institute Report

-Through rigorous evaluation we have ensured that not only do our visitors enjoy a fun family day out, but also take away important Ocean conservation messages and a greater understanding of their connection with the Ocean, and it’s connection with them.
+Through rigorous evaluation, we have ensured that not only do our visitors enjoy a fun family day out at our Aquarium, but also take away important Ocean conservation messages and a greater understanding of their connection with the Ocean, and its connection to them.

-- We are part of over 8 different breeding programmes ensuring the future of a range of endangered Ocean animals.
+- We participate in over 8 different breeding programmes across Europe, ensuring the future of a range of endangered Ocean animals.